LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Web services
 ============

-NavalPlan provides web services as integration tool for third party applications that want to get/send data from/to NavalPlan.
-For this task NavalPlan implementation is based in REST_ (Representational State Transfer) services with the following behaviour:
+NavalPlan provides **web services** as integration tool for third party applications that want to get/send data from/to application.
+Project implementation to perform this task is based in REST_ (Representational State Transfer) services with the following behaviour:

 * All integration entities will have a code that will allow them to be identified for both NavalPlan and third party application.
 It is important to